 The launch was attended by Education Minister Edward Timpson, who stressed the importance of the report’s findings and of PSHE education in tackling these issues while reiterating the Department for Education’s plans to improve PSHE education’s quality and status.

-The report resulted from racism and religious and discrimination being a priority campaigning topic for the UK Youth Parliament (UKYP) this year.
+The report resulted from racism and religious discrimination being a priority campaigning topic for the UK Youth Parliament (UKYP) this year.
 Last Friday, the UKYP voted for a ‘curriculum for life’ to be its next campaigning priority for England in 2017.
 This campaign will also stress the need for PSHE (including sex and relationships education) to be statutory to help young people meet the challenges and opportunities of today’s world – including staying safe, physically and mentally healthy and being better prepared for employment.

 PSHE Association Deputy CEO Jenny Barksfield said: